(Download this fact sheet as a PDF in English, Spanish or French)

 Tell Congress to support the Prevention and Public Health Fund!
 To date, the fund has directed billions of dollars toward effective and proven efforts such as childhood obesity prevention and tobacco cessation.
 The fund is used to support community and clinical prevention efforts, strengthen state and local health departments and the public health workforce, and support critical science and research.
 These are the kinds of investments that are crucial to both reducing health care spending and improving people's health in the long term.

 Unfortunately, the Prevention and Public Health Fund faces a very uncertain future.
 It’s vital that members of Congress hear from advocates like you about how the fund is supporting important prevention and public health activities in your state and community.
-Let your policymakers know that preventing disease is just as — or even more — important as treating disease. sustaining the progress we’ve made so far.
+Let your policymakers know that preventing disease is just as — or even more — important as treating disease.
 Send them your message today!

 1 The Commonwealth Fund